sharbatc/piof/README.md

 It makes sense to have a more systematic search of the hemisphere rather than having a random search as it is shown that at certain regions of the hemisphere, the values of the residual functions are seemingly concentrated on a small part of the hemisphere, so we do not want to lose it as such.

 There is something wrong with the calculatio of the translation direction, perhaps we can have a look at it in terms of the actual mathematical solving of the problem.
 Update : I found what was wrong, yay!
-I was using the wrong values of the sample velocity and the sample position
+I was using the wrong values of the sample velocity and the sample position.

+Okay, now we shall use the values of the optic flow generated artificially by me in order to test the robustness of the algorithm under question.
+It would also be nice if we could generate the optic flow values back from the values of the colour coded UCL images that we saw.
+From that, with the parallelized code, it should be enough for us to work on for the next few days.